 Clean & Clutter Free: Clear Your Head and Fight Germs

 Working remotely does drastically reduce the spread of germs, but we’re all still susceptible to illness.
 Keep your work from home space clean and clear!
 Add your own sanitizing wipes and a bottle of sanitizer.
 Also, keep extra items tucked away into drawers or cabinets.
 This way it’s easier to wipe down your work space at intervals throughout the day.
 Our new clear acrylic desk blocks also add to the clean and clear aesthetic!
-Designate your work space with a new clear desk block that features your name and job title.
+Designate your work space with a new clear desk plate that features your name and job title.

 Comfortable & Cozy: Add Blankets and Candles